My CDs uploaded to Bandcamp (and other various streaming services)

 The list of accompanists includes some of the most amazing musicians active in Japan at the time.
 Some are no longer with us, so I take this opportunity to share their music once more.
 Check out the following site for purchasing or sample listening.

 Zen Reveries (1996), a collaboration between shakuhachi and synthesizer, was originally produced by Moonbridge, a small indie label, and was one of the first such collaborations between these two totally different instruments.
 The synthesizer is performed by the Japanese electronic music pioneer Uehara Kazuo, and through his delicate harmonies and melodies the insistent voice of the shakuhachi weaves in an out, responding to the vast array of warm, complex timbres created by the synthesizer.
 The result is the best of both the electronic and the acoustic.
-Please check it out on the following website:

 Comments are Disabled